-To find out about Western’s requirements for entrance into each academic program, please
+For information about Western’s requirements for entrance into each academic program, visit

-visit the Western website or contact our Indigenous Liaison Admission Coordinator.
+Western’s website or email our Indigenous Liaison Admission Coordinator.

-If you have any questions about admission to Western, please contact the Indigenous Liaison Admission Coordinator.
+If you have any questions about admission to Western, email the Indigenous Liaison Admission Coordinator.

-Western is committed to increasing access to postsecondary education for Aboriginal learners.
-The purpose of the Aboriginal Admission Access Category is to encourage Aboriginal individuals to apply to Western for their undergraduate degrees and to provide them with extended academic, personal and cultural supports for their transition and success.
+Western is committed to increasing access to postsecondary education for Indigenous students.
+The purpose of the Aboriginal Access Admission Category is to encourage Indigenous individuals to apply to Western for their undergraduate degrees and to provide them with extended academic, personal and cultural supports for their transition and success.

-If you haven’t attended a secondary school or college full time for at least 2 years, you might be considered a mature learner.
-Check out Western’s mature applicant admissions regulations to find out how you can transition to university as a mature learner.
+If you have not attended a high school or college full time for at least 4 years, you might be considered a mature student.

-If you are interested in transferring to Western from another university or college, Western’s website gives you helpful information on its college transfer and university transfer policies and supports.
-You can also check out your eligibility for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information on credit transfers in Ontario.
+You can also find out if you are eligible for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information about credit transfers in Ontario.